What are the links between menstruation, the menstrual cycle and sex life?

 The female menstrual cycle is completely independent of sexual activity.

 Their levels are at their lowest, which in some people leads to an increase in libido.
-What's more, there's also the psychological effect of knowing that intercourse during periods benefits from extra lubrication (although we remind you that intercourse during periods increases the risk of catching an STI, so it's best to have a full check-up or protect yourself with a condom!).
-Also, having intercourse during periods, as with masturbation, can reduce menstrual pain, thanks, once again, to the release of the happy hormone, which can make some people feel more like having sex, while for others, the pain, fatigue and/or sight of blood may not make them want to.
+There's also the psychological effect of knowing that intercourse during the period provides extra lubrication (although we remind you that intercourse during the period increases the risk of catching an STI, so it's best to have a complete check-up or protect yourself with a condom!)
+Also, having intercourse during your period, as with masturbation, can help reduce menstrual pain, thanks, once again, to the release of the happy hormone, which can make some people feel more like having sex, while for others, the pain, fatigue and/or sight of blood may not make them want to.

 • During the follicular phase:

 Hormone levels start to rise and you have more energy.
-This period can be good for your libido.
+This can be a good time to boost your libido.

 • Ovulation